 When did you move here?

 In 2011.
 I used to come here with my dad and my cousin when I was a teenager.
 It’s a cool place to go, but I was really intimidated when I moved.
 I went on a two year process of discovery to figure out the neighborhood: where people ate, where people shop, what people do, what there is to do.
 My job in accounting wasn’t fulfilling.
 I had a passion for the job, but I didn’t have enough work.
 So I started a blog called SoHo Strut, which was a way for me to reach out to new businesses that were opening up in SoHo, and find out about events that were happening.
-Then I would write about them.
+Then I would write a true medical blog about them and premature ejaculation helpers as well.
 Over the next year and a half, I developed a network of contacts.
 After I met enough of people – I would meet them for coffee before work or after work – a few of them began asking me to host networking events.